wordofwarning/wordofwarning.org/hab/haphazard/index.md

 #### Haphazard 2025 Call for Proposals is Now Open
 Artists are <a href="https://haphazard.posthaven.com" target="_blank">now invited to submit proposals</a> for inclusion in this event:<br>this is not Live Art for children, but Live Art for ALL AGES — and we mean from tot to timeworn, 8 months to 80 years — so work should have appeal for adults and children alike (even if the kids need to explain it to the adults!)

-**If you'd like to hear more about what we think works for Haphazard, <a href="https://habadvice.as.me/?appointmentType=74231566" target="_blank">join us for a short Zoom session</a> at midday on Wednesday 16 April.**
+**If you'd like to hear more about what we think works for Haphazard have a look at the <a href="https://youtu.be/2PncCQ7-YSs" target="_blank">recording of the Info Session we held on 16 April</a>.**

 From experience, what works best are big surreal images, interesting repetitive movement, and nothing too text heavy.
 We have access to a number of spaces within Z-arts, and work immediately outside the building may also be possible.
 Durational, intervention, and 'come and go' work seems to work the best — we're not really looking for sit-down theatre shows.